• Hungarian Language

 Cons

-• Hypoallergenic: Tyrolean Hound dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Tyrolean Hound dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: It is not recommended to keep the Tyrolean Hound breed in the home.
+• Apartment Adaptability: It is not recommended to keep the Tyrolean Hound breed in the home.

-• Grooming: Professional: This breed needs a lot of work to keep in good condition.
+• Grooming Requirements: Professional: This breed needs a lot of work to keep in good condition.

 • Impulse to Wander or Roam: Tyrolean Hound dogs have high wanderlust potential, which means that this breed has a strong desire for exploring the world.